[USDA zone 6a - 10b]

-Plants are 2" - 3", 3-4 year old tubers, in 4" pots, ready for planting.
+Plants are 2" - 3", 3-4 year old blooming size to near blooming size tubers.
 I expect these plants to flower in season.
 Plants of this strain are growing well in Rochester and Syracuse NY as well as Erie PA.
 The last photographs shows similar sized tubers offered here.

 This strain is much smaller than 'Indian Giant' and other strains currently available.